How much does a Drilling Engineer make in the United States?

 -

-Supervises a drilling crew and daily drilling operations.
-Oversees the efficient execution of drilling activities to ensure operations run smoothly.
+Supervises daily drilling operations for an organization.
+Oversees a drilling crew, and monitors drilling activities to ensure operations run smoothly and efficiently.
 Responsible for ensuring proper use and maintenance of equipment.
-Develops and recommends revisions or enhancements to solve and troubleshoot drilling problems.
-Requires a bachelor's degree.
+Recommends revisions or enhancements to solve drilling problems.
+May require a bachelor's degree.
 Typically reports to a manager.
 Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
 Contributes to the development of processes and procedures.
 Typically requires 3 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area under supervision.
 View Drilling Operations Supervisor SalaryAlternate Job Titles:Drilling Foreman, Drilling Operations Supervisor

 -